Are you looking for ways to recover WooCommerce abandoned cart sales?

 On average, 60 to 80% of people who add items to their cart don’t buy.
 This means if you have an online store, then you’re losing out on a lot of sales.
 Luckily, there are many ways to bring those customers back to your website to complete their purchases.

 In this article, we’ll share proven tips to recover WooCommerce abandoned cart sales with real examples.

 Why Recover Abandoned Cart Sales in WooCommerce?

-When a user adds a product to the cart, they start a transaction process.
+When users add a product to their cart, they start the transaction process.
 In physical retail stores, people rarely abandon their carts.
 However, the shopping cart abandonment rate can go as high as 80% in an online store.

-If you want to reduce cart abandonment rate, then you need to address these factors on your eCommerce website.
-By making small tweaks, you can recover a significant portion of sales that you are losing right now.
+If you want to reduce cart abandonment rates, then you need to address these factors on your WooCommerce website.
+By making small tweaks, you can recover a significant portion of sales that you’re losing right now.

 1. Remind Users of Cart Items with Exit-Intent Popups

 Exit-intent popups appear when a user is about to leave your website.
 They show up exactly when a user’s mouse leaves the browser window.

 You’ve likely seen one of these overlays on many top WordPress websites since they deliver incredible results.

 Often you can recover between 3 to 8% of abandoning cart sales by offering customers exclusive coupons or free shipping before they leave your site.